 f. privately operated correctional facilities, including jails, prisons, penitentiaries, detention centers, prison camps and transfer centers.

 Core business activity refers to a company’s primary, or central focus of activity and is an essential element in the company’s economic success.
 Generally, a “core business” is one that accounts for 10% or more of a company’s revenue derived from the objectionable products and/or services and discontinuing the activity would materially change the nature of the company’s operations.
 An exception to the 10% threshold will apply to restaurants and other food retailers that sell or serve alcoholic beverages.
 For such businesses, a 25% revenue threshold will apply.
 In addition, Wespath will not knowingly invest in any company with identifiable nuclear weapons production contract awards from the U.S. Department of Defense or comparable agency or department of any foreign government.

 Companies supplying raw materials, packaging, supplies, and/or other components to ineligible companies will be assessed on a case‐by‐case basis.
 General retail establishments (other than restaurants and other food retailers) engaged in the sale of alcoholic beverages, tobacco products, adult entertainment, including pornography and other harmful materials, lottery tickets or firearms will be assessed on a case‐by‐case basis.

 Emerging markets commingled equity pools are exempt from the above restrictions if specifically authorized and the aggregate exposure of companies otherwise prohibited does not exceed 10% of the value of the fund.

-Commingled hedge fund pools are exempt subject to periodic reporting described elsewhere in this statement.
+Commingled hedge fund pools are exempt subject to periodic reporting described elsewhere in the Investment Strategy Statement.